UrbsLab/STREAMLINE/docs/source/index.rst

 Version History
 --------------------------------------

-This site documents the STREAMLINE v1.0.0 main release.
+This site documents the STREAMLINE v1.0.1 release.
 See :doc:`changelog` for dated release entries and notable changes.

 Current Scope